May 18 – 21, 2026

 NAP Global Network at NAP Expo 2026

-The NAP Global Network Secretariat is participating in the 11th NAP Expo, co-hosting sessions with partner countries and organizations to exchange insights and lessons on how to achieve effective, inclusive NAP processes.
+At the NAP Expo, the NAP Global Network Secretariat co-hosted sessions with partner countries and organizations to exchange insights and lessons on how to achieve effective, inclusive NAP processes.

-At this NAP Expo, the NAP Global Network’s activities focused on
+At the 11th NAP Expo, the NAP Global Network’s activities focused on

-At this year’s NAP Expo venue, held at Kigali Marriott Hotel, the NAP Global Network is co-hosting with United Nations Development Programme (UNDP) an ‘Adaptation Investment Matchmaking Symposium’ on May 18-19.
-Spanning three 90-minute sessions, this symposium is designed to enable direct matchmaking between countries’ adaptation priorities set out in their NAPs and national climate action plans, and available financing.
+At this year’s NAP Expo venue, held at Kigali Marriott Hotel, the NAP Global Network co-hosted with United Nations Development Programme (UNDP) an ‘Adaptation Investment Matchmaking Symposium’ on May 18-19.
+Spanning three 90-minute sessions, this interactive sessions were designed to enable direct matchmaking between countries’ adaptation priorities set out in their NAPs and national climate action plans, and available financing.

 See below for more details of this symposium and our participation at NAP Expo 2026.